top of page

 Real-World Testing

 Rather than developing solely in-house, we are committed to iterative building and deploying in small increments with real users.
 This initial version was tested in English only due to resource constraints with non-native speakers in Myanmar.
-However, technological advancements such as GPT 4o and our multi-modal approach with Machine Translation allow for seamless use in multiple languages.
+However, technological advancements such as Meta's Llama-3 and GPT 4o have been combined with our multi-modal approach with Machine Translation to allow users of many languages to benefit from these advancements in AI.
 We strongly believe that this real-world testing helps us to create a more impactful solution that leads to better user adoption, and ultimately better impact measurement for the ESO and economic development industry.

 Tracking Impact